But what choices are there in the market, what are the advantages or drawbacks of each design what are the latest conservatory roof prices?

 It’s quite tough to find a disadvantage for this type of conservatory roof.

-Difficult to put together a comparison table of prices for tiled conservatory roofs, but you can expect to find in the region of £4,500 to £8,000 for a replacement conservatory roof.
+Difficult to put together a comparison table of prices for tiled conservatory roofs, but you can expect to find Conservatory Roof Prices in the region of £4,500 to £8,000 for a replacement roof.

-In terms of the price of a roof for a “new build” conservatory, the individual cost is built into the overall cost.
+In terms of Conservatory Roof Prices for a “new build” conservatory, the individual cost is built into the overall cost.
 However, one way to identify the difference in price between polycarbonate, glass & tile is to get a quote for each design and then you can judge the cost of each and compare.

 The answer to which is the best type of conservatory roof is very subjective, and is going to depend on your personal preferences and requirements.